limeleaf-collective/website/content/blog/webdev-tech.md

 feature_photo_alt = ""
 +++

-At Limeleaf we chose to specialize in Go and Rust for our clients and we've covered that topic as to why we made that choice.
-However, since we're getting into building our own products we need to be able to develop applications for the web too.
+At Limeleaf, we chose to specialize in Go and Rust for our clients and [we've written about][9] why we made that choice.
+However, now that we're building our own products, we need to develop applications for the web, too.

 <!-- more -->